MoneySavingExpert.com: Charity contributions

 MoneySavingExpert.com regularly contributes to charities nominated by site users.
 It is estimated that £100,000 was donated in the 2006-2007 year.
 In previous years all money has been given to nominated charities based on the percentage of the vote given by site users, but it has been announced that in the future a new registered charity, the MoneySavingExpert.com Charitable Fund, will distribute the money.
 It has also been announced that a proportion of the money will fund a feasibility study into setting up a "MoneySaving Kids charity" to help educate children about how to be consumers.

 In December 2006 the book Thrifty Ways for Modern Days was launched by the site.
 The book was compiled from advice given on the threads of the MoneySaving Old Style section of the site.
 As the book was created from community knowledge and only edited by Martin Lewis, it was decided that all profits from the book would go to the MoneySavingExpert.com Charitable Fund.

 Traffic

-As of September 2020, the site has a global Alexa rank of 8,891 and a UK rank of 175.
+As of September 2020, the site had a global Alexa rank of 8,891 and a UK rank of 175.